-Use concurrent mode to run Online Diagnostics on some of the system resources while the system is running normal activity.
+Concurrent mode provides a way to run Online Diagnostics on some of the system resources while the system is running normal system activity.

-Because the system is running in normal operation, the following resources cannot be tested in concurrent mode:
+Because the system is running in normal operation, some of the resources cannot be tested in concurrent mode.
+The following resources cannot be tested in concurrent mode:

-- · SCSI adapters connected to paging devices
+- SCSI adapters connected to paging devices

-- Disk drive used for paging
+- The disk drive used for paging

-- · Some display adapters and graphics related devices
+- Some display adapters and graphics related devices

 - Memory (tested during POST)

-- Processor (tested during POST)
+- Processor (tested during POST).

-Three levels of testing exist in concurrent mode:
+There are three levels of testing in concurrent mode:

 - The share-test level tests a resource while the resource is being shared by programs running in the normal operation.
 This testing is mostly limited to normal commands that test for the presence of a device or adapter. - The sub-test level tests a portion of a resource while the remaining part of the resource is being used in normal operation.
 For example, this test could test one port of a multiport device while the other ports are being used in normal operation. - The full-test level requires the device not be assigned to or used by any other operation.
-This level of testing on a disk drive might require the use of the varyoff command.
+This level of testing on a disk drive may require the use of the varyoff command.
 The diagnostics display menus to allow you to vary off the needed resource.

-Error-log analysis is done in concurrent mode when you select the Problem Determination option on the DIAGNOSTIC MODE SELECTION menu.
+Error log analysis is done in concurrent mode when you select the Problem Determination option on the DIAGNOSTIC MODE SELECTION menu.

-To run the Online Diagnostics in concurrent mode, you must be logged on to the AIX operating system and have proper authority to issue the commands (if help is needed, see the system operator).
+To run the Online Diagnostics in concurrent mode you must be logged onto the AIX operating system and have proper authority to issue the commands (if needed, get help).